 In the end, budget concerns took top priority.
 Universal-International had just finished spending a small fortune on rubber suits for its Creature monster and wasn’t interested in repeating the experience.
 Both the Metaluna Mutant from this film and the upcoming Mole People wear clothing to simplify their design.
 The show was begun just as 3-Strip Technicolor was abandoned, and behind-the-scenes stills show ordinary Mitchell cameras being used on the special effects stage.
 Technicolor printing made possible some gaudy effects tricks, as when Neutrino ray explosions are rendered in contrasting primary colors.
 Being transparent, these quickly lose their appeal, as does a space view of a retreating Earth, which lacks both clouds and color in the oceans.
 A few years later, Japan would give us fabulous orbital views of our planet in color and Tohoscope, with oversized paintings and better spaceships on wires.

 Only briefly does This Island Earth generate real suspense.
-I’m a big fan of the film’s ‘on the run montage’, when Cal and Ruth stumble across a sunset landscape as strange noises begin to howl in the background.
+I’m a big fan of the film’s ‘on the run montage’, when Cal and Ruth stumble across a sunset landscape as strange noises begin to howl on the soundtrack.
 The opening titles are also pretty wonderful, evoking a new kind of adventure in space.
 And the scene were Cal’s jet glows green is nicely handled, with a sound effect that seems a variation on the spider sizzle in the same year’s Tarantula.
-The somewhat dense dialogue scenes are more than offset by the frequent visual set pieces.
+The lackluster dialogue scenes are more than offset by the frequent visual set pieces.
 The show is in many ways conventional and unchallenging, but when it’s good, it’s great.

 We naturally worry about how Technicolor productions fare on home video, because only the most marketable classics rate full digital restorations, re-combining the 3-strip elements.
 For most movies, the quality depends on how well the Eastmancolor composite negative was made.
 Even Universal’s popular James Stewart westerns can display registration problems, especially in optical sections.